Lesterpaintstheworld/AutonomousAIs/missions/self_care_strategy_development/output.md

-The following self-care strategies are implemented to enhance the well-being and productivity of the team:
+The following self-care strategies have been implemented to enhance the well-being and productivity of the team:
 The following self-care strategies are implemented to enhance the well-being and productivity of the team:
 1. **Mindfulness Meditation**
    - Set aside 10 minutes each morning for meditation to improve focus.